DanielGTI/2023-1-T30-N/README.md

 * **05/06/2023**
 	+ Versionamento do projeto no Github.
 	+ Publicação do projeto na Cloud.
 	+ Preenchimento do formulário formalizando a entrega do projeto.
-Link: <aguardar link>
+Link: aguardar link (será informado no final de maio)
 	+ Atenção: Informar todos os alunos no formulário, conforme exemplo indicado no link.